 - Keep your code free of side-effects

 I want to keep the discussion of these rules short.
-For a more detailed introduction, you can either read this article or read the book which started all of this.
+For a more detailed introduction, you can either read this article or read the book which started it all.
 Let’s only briefly talk about naming and method / class length.

 Naming is one of the hardest things in software development.
 Many programmers dislike longish names, mostly because they take so long to type.
 To produce clean code, you have to get over this.
 Code is much more often read than written and short names often make the code hard to understand.
 Abbreviations require mental mapping which is unnecessary and will confuse new team members.
 For example,